CodyQin/SGtSNEpiPy/README.md

 [[2]](#2).
 SG-t-SNE-П makes a direct link from graph to vertex embedding, translating the node adjacency on the graph to spatial proximity in the embedding space.
-Other graph embedding methods first embed the vertices by spectral decomposition or leardning, followed by SNE.
+Other graph embedding methods first embed the vertices by spectral decomposition or learning, followed by SNE.
 Emperical test results show that the SG-t-SNE mapping from vertex adjacency to spatial proximity has higher fidelity and efficiency.